 How to Determine Credits

-- Is a full year course (such as Algebra 1, English, Biology, Chemistry).
+- These are full year courses (such as Algebra 1, English, Biology, Chemistry).

-- Is worth 1 credit upon completion of the standard textbook.
+- Each course is worth 1 credit upon completion of the standard textbook.

 - When a standard textbook is not used, hours will be used to determine credits.